Many young birds swimming together.

 Short summary

-This project will evaluate changes in bird abundance and distributions in Europe and develop new tools to meet global biodiversity targets for 2030.
+This project is evaluating the changes in bird abundance and distributions in Europe and develop new tools to meet global biodiversity targets for 2030.

 SPEAR will: